|Course Number||Course Title||CL||LAB||CR|

 - At least three years of college preparatory mathematics (Algebra I, Algebra II and Geometry) with minimum grades of “C”;

 - It is strongly recommended that all engineering technology applicants have satisfactorily completed high school level courses in chemistry and physics.

 NHTI has developed excellent practicum opportunities for our students to foster hands-on learning while simultaneously receiving credit.
 Nonetheless, the college's first priority must be to ensure that patients/clients/children/families are not placed in jeopardy by students during learning experiences.
 Therefore, students in internship, externship, practicum, service learning, and clinical experiences must demonstrate sufficient emotional stability to withstand the stresses, uncertainties and changing circumstances that characterize patient/client/child/family responsibilities.
 Furthermore, the student is expected to have the emotional stability required to exercise sound judgment, accept direction and guidance from a supervisor or faculty member, and establish rapport and maintain sensitive interpersonal relationships and confidentiality with employees, customers, and/or patients/clients/children and their families.

 - Mechanical Engineering Technology Program Educational Objectives (View in PDF format)

-- Mechanical Engineering Technology Program Outcomes (View in PDF format)
+- Mechanical Engineering Technology Student Outcomes (View in PDF format)